Skip to content

 3. Select Bitbucket: Choose Bitbucket from the list of available toolkit types.

-9. Enable Desired Tools: In the "Tools" section, select the checkboxes next to the specific Bitbucket tools you want to enable.
-Enable only the tools your agents will actually use to follow the principle of least privilege
+5. Enable Desired Tools: In the "Tools" section, select the checkboxes next to the specific Bitbucket tools you want to enable.
+Enable only the tools your agents will actually use

 Available Tools: